 - International teachers

-Royal School (RS) teaches foundation subjects (Geography, History, IT, PE, Art, Drama, Music, Modern Foreign Languages (MFL) and Religious Studies) in accordance with the National Curriculum of England, from Reception through to Year 9.
-Core subjects (English, Mathematics and Science) are taught in accordance with Cambridge curricular.
+Royal School (RS) teaches core and foundation subjects (English, Math, Chemistry, Physics, Biology, Geography, History, IT, PE, Art, Drama, Music, Modern Foreign Languages (MFL) ) in accordance with the National Curriculum of England, from Reception through to Year 9.
+Coresubjects (English, Mathematics and Science) are taught in accordance with Cambridge curricular.

 The Cambridge Primary Programme, Cambridge Secondary 1 and Cambridge Assessment International Examinations (CAIE) were fully introduced in 2017.
 The curriculum is enriched by the provision of Romanian, Hungarian, German, French and Spanish Language learning to indigenous students or to students belonging to the dominant minorities.

 The Curriculum is all the learning and experiences, formal and informal, which RS provides for students.
 Our aim is always to give all students an education that is exciting and worthwhile, preparing them for life beyond school, and laying the secure foundations for lifelong learning.